-2. Purchase Order 45101608: \$1.0M for the purchase of 25 Ford Interceptor's.
-Delegated authority was provided at the December 20, 2021, Board meeting.
+1. Purchase Order 45102778: \$0.6M for the purchase of labor and parts for the upfit of 53 Ford Interceptor's.
+Delegated authority for this purchase was provided at the December 20th, 2021 Board Meeting.

 2022 Purchases Made Under Special Circumstances Clause